-Every student enrolled at Kingswood University participates in a personal Discipleship Group for ongoing development of the character, values, and mind of Christ.
-Discipleship groups are highly regarded as times of deeper connection to fellow students for prayer, mutual support, and encouragement.
+Every student enrolled at Kingswood University participates in a small Pulse Group for ongoing development of the character, values, and mind of Christ.
+Pulse groups are highly regarded as times of deeper connection to fellow students for prayer, mutual support, and encouragement.